-An area that has Low Light will have a faint shadow, with little to no definition.
-What does this look like?
+Low Light An area that has Low Light will have a faint shadow, with little to no definition.
 You should not see your fingers, but you should see some type of shadow.
 Most likely, it will be an indistinct blob.

-Is there no shadow?
-No shadow indicates that this location is not suitable to plant life.
-Are you looking for a loophole?
-Many Low Light Plants can survive for a time in no-shadow conditions.
-However, they will not grow.
+If there is no shadow, that location is not suitable for plant life.
+While many Low Light Plants can survive for a time in no-shadow conditions, they will not grow.
 If you are determined to fill this spot, you have a few options: